 We will talk about what is postpartum depression, its signs, symptoms, and treatment.
 It is important to know how it occurs in humans and the main reasons.
 But there is a solution, and we will tell about the treatment and give good advice.

-Postpartum depression is a mental disorder that occurs in women in the postpartum period and is characterized by low mood and the inability to receive positive emotions from life.
+Postpartum depression of PPD is a mental disorder that occurs in women in the postpartum period.
+It is characterized by low mood and the inability to receive positive emotions from life.

 This disorder occurs in women only and has its own characteristics.
-During pregnancy, a radical restructuring of the whole organism occurs the physiology of the organism and the hormonal background of the woman change.
+During pregnancy, a radical restructuring of the whole body occurs.
+The physiology of the body and the hormonal background of the woman changes.
 Add to this the addiction to the role of the mother, a change in lifestyle, the need to care for a newborn baby and household chores.

 Many older people, especially our grandmothers, are somewhat ironic about the diagnosis of postpartum depression.
-With undisguised pride, they can tell how, in the times of their youth, women gave birth to 3-5 children, worked in a factory and were engaged in housekeeping, without even thinking about the existence of this type of depression.
-In those days, everything was different: a different ecology and nutrition, a way of life and a particular outlook in women.
+With undisguised pride, they can tell how, in the times of their youth, women gave birth to 3-5 children.
+They worked in a factory and were engaged in housekeeping, without even thinking about the existence of this type of depression.
+In those days, everything was different.
+A different ecology and nutrition, a way of life and a particular outlook in women.
 At present, women adapt worse to change, life is full of stress, and nutrition and the environment have become worse than they were 50 years ago.
-This may explain such a wide spread of postpartum depression in the modern world.
+This may explain such a widespread of postpartum depression in the modern world.

 Public opinion has a great influence on women.
 Television inspires us with the image of an ideal mother who goes to work within a month after giving birth, while she looks great and finds time not only for family and household chores but also for sports, travel, and hobbies.
 During pregnancy, a woman thinks that this is exactly what her new life will be after birth.